alexandrelefourner/Phpbb-to-first-unseen-post/README.md

-# phpBB To Last Unseen Post Plugin
+# phpBB To First Unseen Post Plugin

 This is a php extension that will allow you to create a direct link between a last unseen post from a topic, no matter if it is on the last page or not.